By Roy Burner - Minister of the Gospel

-Even in apostle Paul's day, he had to address his concern to the churches in Galatia: I marvel that you are so soon turning away from him that called you unto the grace of Christ unto another gospel; which is not another, but there be some that trouble you (Galatians 1:6-7).
+Even in apostle Paul's day, he had to address concern to the churches in Galatia: I marvel that you are so soon turning away from him that called you unto the grace of Christ unto another gospel; which is not another, but there be some that trouble you (Galatians 1:6-7).

-There are those today who are walking away from the Unadulterated Word of God; picking and choosing that which does not bring a reproach to their desired lifestyle.
+There are those today who are walking away from the Unadulterated Word of God; picking and choosing that which does not bring a reproach on their desired lifestyle.
 Laws and judicial rulings are being made to comply with worldly lifestyles.

-Paul continued in saying: You did run well; who did hinder you that you should not obey the truth?
+You did run well; who did hinder you that you should not obey the truth?
 This persuasion comes not of him that called you (Galatians 5:7-8).
 The Galatians were making good progress spiritually; but their were some encouraging them to embrace a different way than previously taught.

 Because of the love of pleasure; there are those within many Western churches, who are departing from the truth of God's Word, to embrace worldliness; and in many cases, even the ungodliness of man.

-Jesus addressed the church of Ephesus, saying: I know your works, and your labor, and your patience, and how you cannot bear them which are evil, and has not fainted.
+Jesus addressed the church of Ephesus, saying: I know your works, and your labor, and your patience, and how you cannot bear them which are evil, and have not fainted.
 The comments to that point would have gratified the soul, except: Nevertheless, I have somewhat against you, because you have left your first love (Revelation 2:2-4).